sparticvs/buildgps/README.md

 -----------------

 BuildGPS is a tool that talks to Jenkins and GitLab (currently, maybe more interfaces later) to get current build status.
 BuildGPS consists of two parts.
-First is a Python Flask-based WebSocket Service that will talk to Jenkins and GitLab JSON APIs (because of Cross-Origin Resource Sharing) and feed information to the Second part of the project.
+First is a Python Tornado-based WebSocket Service that will talk to Jenkins and GitLab JSON APIs (because of Cross-Origin Resource Sharing) and feed information to the Second part of the project.
 The second is an extremely light HTML/Javascript Package that gets information back from the server and using